 Video in Today’s Cluttered Marketplace

 For the past decade the battle cry of marketing has been, “Content is King!
 Content is King!”
 Well guess what?
-Now everybody has content.
+Now everybody has content, and we have a cluttered marketplace.
 And by everybody, I mean – everybody.
 Your dentist, your place of worship, and even the makers of the cereal you ate for breakfast all create content.

 Of course, content has always been available; there just used to be infinitely less of it in the world.
 The overproduction of content has made it more difficult for brands to stand out.